 - 3 tablespoons Fresh Lime Juice

 - Remove the green part at the base of the flower where the stem is attached.

 - Place flowers and water in a pot and bring the pot to a boil.
 Once boiling turn off the stove and cover the pot, then you may also throw in other herbs like basil, mint, lemon balm, and rosemary.

 - Let the tea steep for 15-20 minutes.
 Mix in the honey (optional) and lime juice until thoroughly mixed.
 Strain the tea to remove the solids.
 The remaining liquid is the tea.

 - You can serve hot or you can stick in the refrigerator for a couple of hours, and serve it cold.

 Benefits of Roselle Tea

-Roselle has been used as a mild laxative and has even been used to help with urination and as a treatment for cracked skin, sores, and sore throat.
+Roselle has been used as a mild laxative, a diuretic to help with urination, and as a treatment for cracked skin, sores, and sore throat.
 The tea provides high amounts of the following vitamins and minerals (2):

 - Vitamin C

 This blog was written by Family and Consumer Sciences Intern, Mr. Caleb Dowdy, under the supervision of Family and Consumer Sciences Extension Agent, Andrea Nikolai, MPH, RDN, LDN.